 One of the things I teach my clients is to control the fly speed and watch their angles when swinging flies during the winter.
 I think it’s even more critical to control speed during the winter months than at any other time of the year since this is when the water is coldest and when the steelhead can be the least aggressive.

 To control your speed and your angles, you MUST mend your line effectively after your cast and then control the line angler and the speed of your fly throughout the entire drift.

-It is possible to slow or speed up your fly.
-It’s also possible that the steelhead won’t care about your speed but as a guide I always experiment with speed to determine if they prefer a slower or faster swung fly.
+It is possible to slow down or speed up your fly.
+It’s also possible that the steelhead won’t care about your speed, but as a guide, I always experiment with speed to determine if they prefer a slower or faster swung fly.

-Some anglers won’t control thier speed and miss out on many fish.
+Some anglers won’t control their speed and miss out on many fish.

 Doing no mend at all, or using a downward mend will create drag on the line which will pull your fly faster.
 At times, with aggressive steelhead, this is what they want, and it allows you to cover more water faster.
 However, this is rarely the case during cold water periods.

 I will often use both slow and fast presentations throughout the day and in different spots to determine what the steelhead prefer and if I determine one or the other is working best I’ll stick with that speed.